Southern Style Blackberry Custard Pie

 Evenly place blackberries in bottom of pie shell.
 Pour buttermilk mixture over berries.
 Place in center of a rimmed baking sheet and bake about 40 minutes, or until edges are golden and center is set.
 Cool completely on a wire rack before serving.

-Note: The cold, room temp or melted ingredients are critical to the success of this recipe, follow carefully.
+- The cold, room temperature and melted ingredients are crucial for the success of this recipe so follow everything carefully

 - Make sure to chill the pie crust as you make the filling

 - It's important to pour the buttermilk slowly when making the filling or it can split

 - This is a base recipe that would work well with any berry and most fresh fruits

 - This pie is great served with a scoop of vanilla ice cream or cream

 - Can be stored in the fridge for up to 3 days or frozen

 Calories: 469kcal | Carbohydrates: 53g | Protein: 6g | Fat: 26g | Saturated Fat: 15g | Cholesterol: 126mg | Sodium: 67mg | Potassium: 158mg | Fiber: 2g | Sugar: 31g | Vitamin A: 930IU | Vitamin C: 7.7mg | Calcium: 73mg | Iron: 1.7mg